Authorization Tokens - Arguments

 With right arguments you can set up your authorization tokens to help you with all operations on your videos.

 Authorization tokens have several key arguments that you would use, so we have decided to keep the section dedicated to them only.

 This is optional parameter that you can use to set on which date the authorization token should expire.

 For how many seconds do you want the session to exist for?

 This is another optional parameter.
 It determines how many sessions can be created using the same token.

 What is a session?

-Session is created upon each opening or refresh of the page, however if you grab the link when it is created, and use it, that same link will not use the session limitation.
+Session is created upon each opening or refresh of the page, however if you copy the link when it is created, and use it, that same link will not use the session limitation.
 What this means is if you get 1 link and save it.
 Even if you were to open it 10 times, it would still seem as if it was used only once - so it would never expire because of it (unless combined by other parameter such as

 Unlike the other parameters, this one is always required since it is the one that determines what the authorization token is for and how it would behave.

 As such it has its own sub arguments and resources that you would use and for that reason this is associative array.